The Man From UNCLE

 Solo asked for and received placement of the

 HPD officers around the outside of the hotel.
-Most of the police covered the obvious
+Most of the police covered the

-remain where he was and get ready for a fast exit.
+to remain where he was and get ready for a fast exit.

 Solo glanced over the lanai railing to make